bodln/stargzr/README.md

 # stargzr

-A self-hosted music streaming server with live radio broadcasting built in Rust.
+A self-hosted music and video streaming server with live radio broadcasting built in Rust.

-Stream your local MP3 library from any device on your network, or broadcast what you're listening to so others can tune in and sync in real time.
+Stream your local media library from any device on your network, or broadcast what you're listening to so others can tune in and sync in real time.

 ---

 ## Features

-- **MP3 Streaming** — serves your local music library over HTTP with full byte-range support, enabling seeking and browser caching
+- **Media Streaming** — serves your local audio and video library over HTTP with full byte-range support, enabling seeking and browser caching
+- **Video Support** — MP4 and WebM files play natively in the browser; uploaded MKV, MOV, AVI, and WebM files are automatically converted to H.264/AAC MP4 via ffmpeg before being added to the playlist
+- **Subtitle Support** — subtitle streams are extracted from uploaded videos as WebVTT files and served alongside the video; the player loads them automatically and falls back silently if none exist
 - **Session-based Playback** — each user gets their own independent playback position tracked via cookies
 - **Live Radio Broadcasting** — start a broadcast and share your session ID; listeners sync to your playback in real time over WebSocket
 - **Drift Correction** — listeners receive periodic heartbeats and automatically correct position drift to stay in sync with the broadcaster
+- **AutoNext** — when a broadcaster's track ends naturally, listeners are notified to finish their current track then advance to the same next track, preserving the last few seconds instead of jumping immediately
-- **Drag-and-Drop Playlist** — reorder songs in the browser; custom order is saved to localStorage and persists across sessions
+- **Drag-and-Drop Playlist** — reorder tracks in the browser; custom order is saved to localStorage and persists across sessions; touch drag-and-drop supported on mobile
+- **Media Type Filter** — playlist navigation can be filtered to All, Audio, Video, or Other; next/prev respect the active filter; direct play is never gated
-- **Playlist Search** — filter songs by filename with a live search bar; clicking a result scrolls the playlist to that song and briefly highlights it
+- **Playlist Search** — filter tracks by filename with a live search bar; clicking a result scrolls the playlist to that track and briefly highlights it
-- **Play Next** — queue any song to the position immediately after the current one directly from the playlist row
+- **Play Next** — queue any track to the position immediately after the current one directly from the playlist row
+- **Other Files Tab** — non-media files and subdirectories in the music folder are listed separately; plain files stream directly to the browser's download manager; folders are zipped on demand (up to 2000 MB) and streamed without buffering in RAM
+- **Folder Zip Download** — folders are zipped to a temp file on a blocking thread then streamed in chunks; the temp file is deleted by a RAII guard when the stream ends or the client disconnects; folders over 1500 MB show a "Too large" indicator and cannot be downloaded
-- **MP3 Upload** — upload MP3 files directly from the browser; the server enforces a 5 GB total library cap and a 200 MB per-IP quota per server session; uploaded files are inserted into the live playlist in alphabetical order without a restart
+- **Media Upload** — upload audio and video (only) files directly from the browser; video files are converted to browser-compatible H.264/AAC MP4 via ffmpeg; the server enforces a 5 GB total library cap and a 200 MB per-IP quota per server session; uploaded files are inserted into the live playlist in alphabetical order without a restart; only one video conversion runs at a time via a semaphore
+- **Progress Bar** — a playback progress bar is shown while tuned into a broadcaster
 - **Live Analytics** — active connections, broadcasters, and listener counts pushed to all clients in real time
 - **Admin Panel** — on-page admin view showing all live sessions, their idle time, who each session is tuned to, and the full broadcaster-to-listener map
 - **Auto-cleanup** — stale broadcaster sessions and player sessions are automatically evicted on the server
 - **Rate Limiting** — heartbeat, broadcast update, and WebSocket upgrade endpoints are rate-limited per IP to prevent abuse
 - **Per-IP WebSocket Rate Limiting** — WebSocket upgrade requests are limited per client IP; behind a reverse proxy requires `X-Real-IP` header forwarding
-- **Session Validation** — expired sessions are detected on page load and WebSocket upgrade, triggering an automatic reload to issue a fresh session
+- **Session Validation** — expired sessions are detected on page load, media play, and WebSocket upgrade, triggering an automatic reload to issue a fresh session
-- **Bluetooth Mode** — optional toggle that mutes audio during seeks and song changes to prevent glitches on Bluetooth DSP pipelines; unmutes once the browser confirms audio output has resumed;
+- **Bluetooth Mode** — optional toggle that mutes media during seeks and song changes to prevent glitches on Bluetooth DSP pipelines; unmutes once the browser confirms media output has resumed
+- **Graceful Shutdown** — on `SIGINT` or `SIGTERM` the server sends a `ServerShutdown` message to all connected WebSocket clients before draining HTTP connections, so listeners reconnect automatically after a restart rather than seeing a dead connection
 - **Prometheus Metrics** — active connections, broadcasters, listeners, message rates, rate limit hits, session creation and cleanup counts exposed at `/stargzr/metrics`
-- **Structured Tracing** — per-session spans propagate `session_id` through all log lines automatically; audio streaming spans are nested under request spans
+- **Structured Tracing** — per-session spans propagate `session_id` through all log lines automatically; media streaming spans are nested under request spans;
-- **Mobile Support** — touch drag-and-drop for playlist reordering, Wake Lock API support to keep the screen on while broadcasting, mobile battery-aware reconnection
+- **Mobile Support** — Wake Lock API support to keep the screen on while broadcasting, mobile battery-aware reconnection, page visibility handling that resumes broadcasts after backgrounding

 ---